gitworkflows/corrosion/docs/deployment.md

 # Deployment Guide

-This guide provides step-by-step instructions for deploying the Corrosion dashboard to a live URL using popular hosting platforms.
-The key to a successful deployment is correctly configuring the serverless functions that act as a secure proxy to the Google Gemini API.
+This guide provides step-by-step instructions for deploying the Corrosion dashboard to a live URL.

 ## The Golden Rule: Set Your Environment Variable

-The serverless functions (`/api/generate.ts` and `/netlify/functions/generate.ts`) are designed to read your Google Gemini API key from an environment variable named `API_KEY`. **This is the most critical step.** If this variable is not set on your deployment platform, all AI features will fail.
+For deployments to Vercel or Netlify, the serverless functions (`/api/generate.ts` and `/netlify/functions/generate.ts`) are designed to read your Google Gemini API key from an environment variable named `API_KEY`. **This is the most critical step.** If this variable is not set on your deployment platform, all AI features will fail.

+---

 ## Deploying to Vercel